Nyman Gibson Miralis is a leading criminal defence law firm in Sydney. We handle Legal Aid matters throughout NSW including:

 Definitely.
 We regularly attend gaols across the Sydney metropolitan area as well as some country gaols.
 We also have the facility to conduct an audio visual visit from our office to some prisons.

 Legal Aid in NSW is subject to both a merit and a means test.
 Your case must have merit and you must be eligible under the means test to be granted legal aid.
 Sometimes you might be asked to make a financial contribution towards your legal costs as part of the grant of aid.

 Simple – everyone has the right to competent legal representation.
-We have a dedicated team of criminal defence lawyers including an Accredited Specialist in Criminal Law who have successfully won a number of very high publicity legal aid trials as well as a great number of trials that did not attract publicity.
-We have experienced solicitors who have stopped matters from going to trial by winning committal hearings – without the benefit of the assistance of counsel.
-Our solicitors are passionate about providing you with the best representation possible.
+We have a dedicated team of defence lawyers with a strong track record in legal aid trials.
+We have stopped matters from going to trial by winning committal hearings – without the benefit of the assistance of counsel.
+Our lawyers are passionate about providing you with the best representation possible.